adamgiegel/Todo/todo/README.md

 * The ability to sort todos by title and due date.
 * Having the capability to switch between completed and in progress todos.
 * Being able to Edit a todo.
-* Creating and using a modal with createPortal
+* Creating and using a modal with createPortal.
+* Adding modal messages directing user what to do.

 ### In progess features...